 Often, physicians and students will engage in Q&As after seeing patients.
 Observerships are a convenient, non-invasive glance into the everyday lives of American doctors and medical practices.

 Like hands-on experience, observerships offer visitors the opportunity to earn a letter of completion and, depending on their performance during the program, an LoR.
 When it comes to applying for U.S. medical residency, LoRs from both observerships and hands-on experiences can be used.

 To be eligible for an observership, an applicant must be a current medical student or graduate with an MBBS or MD degree.
-Although these experiences are designed for those early in their education or who have not passed the USMLE Step 1, those who have passed this exam and current medical students are eligible to apply for this experience type should it be their preference.
+Although these experiences are designed for early-year medical students or graduates who haven’t passed the USMLE Step 1, almost everyone is eligible to apply for this experience type.